bitrix24/b24restdocs/api-reference/crm/deals/user-defined-fields/crm-deal-userfield-update.md

 - parameter types are not specified
 - parameter requirements are not indicated
 - examples (in other languages) are missing
-- success response is not provided
+- success response is absent
-- error response is not provided
+- error response is absent
-- links to pages that have not yet been created are missing
+- links to yet-to-be-created pages are not provided

 {% endnote %}